aynkhn-ijas/IJAS-Site-Mockups/README.md

 # IJAS Homepage Mock

 Unofficial visual clone of the [Illinois Junior Academy of Science](https://www.ijas.org/) homepage only.
-Not affiliated with IJAS.
 No login, zFairs, or extra pages.

 ## Run